Estimated reading time:

 Our research has found that there’s no need for tech companies to collect and share personal data without permission.
 The majority of consumers aren’t opposed to sharing information, they just want to be given a fair choice.
 In fact, 71 percent of respondents said they would be prepared to share data from their mobile apps and website usage, as well as contact details, as an alternative to paying for access to apps and online content.

 Learning from giant mistakes

 There’s no debating that tech companies should give users greater control over their data.
 The practice of underhand data deals has tainted the industry for too long.
 But culpable organizations can rectify their conduct by disclosing what each individual’s data is worth to their business so users can make educated decisions on whether or not to use their data currency.

 It’s only by offering full transparency that tech companies will be able to win back consumer confidence.
 At Ogury, it’s always been our aim to make the value exchange of providing data, in return for accessing a free service, as transparent as possible.
-In early 2019, we launched our game-changing feature, “Fair Choice”, which gives users the option of paying with their data to access quality content.
+In early 2019, we launched our game-changing feature, “Fair Choice” as part of our Consent Management Technology offering, which gives users the option of paying with their data to access quality content.

 Fair Choice was inspired by our belief that there should be an honest transaction between organizations and users when they opt to share their data.
 Our solution is GDPR and CCPA compliant and represents a new era of digital marketing.
 One in which publishers and brands build relationships with consumers based on trust and transparency, and users are fully empowered to make informed choices.

 Raphaël Rodier, Global CRO

 Share this article: